exastone/term-mark/README.md

 term-mark handles the setup for you, but before you can use `tm` you need to run:

-`term-mark --init`
+`term-mark --init` (**not** `'tm'`)

-This creates a shell function `tm.zsh` in `$HOME/.config/zsh/zsh_functions` and sources it your .zshrc file.
+This creates a shell function `tm.zsh` in `$HOME/.config/zsh/zsh_functions` and sources it to your .zshrc file.

-One last thing: you'll likely need to reload your .zshrc file
+you'll likely need to reload your .zshrc file

 `source $HOME/.zshrc`

-You can now use term-mark with `tm`!
+You can now use term-mark with `tm` !

+### Disable Glyphs

+By default, glyphs are used for markers.
+If your shell doesn't support glyphs or your not using a patched font, you can disable glyphs by setting an environment variable which will use '●' and '○' characters as fallback marker icons.

+To disable glyphs:

+add `export TM_USE_GLYPHS=false` to your .zshrc file

+then run `source ~/.zshrc`

 ## Usage